Ipseities (2020-21) [in progress]

 Duration: 3-9 minutes each

-This is an ongoing quarantine collaboration with 20 choreographers so far (and counting), supported by individuals who have chosen to commission one or more of the individual works.
-I’ll update this as more people join, but for now here is the list of participating choreographers (and sponsors, when applicable).
-An asterisk next to the choreographer’s name means that the musical score has been finished; a double asterisk means that the choreographer has presented the work publicly in some form (including virtually, as in the above video):
+This is a large-scale quarantine collaboration with 24 choreographers (or choreographer teams), supported by individuals who have chosen to commission one or more of the individual works.
+The list of participating choreographers (and sponsors, when applicable) is below; an asterisk next to the choreographer’s name means that the musical score has been finished; a double asterisk means that the choreographer has presented the work publicly in some form (with links to videos, when available):

 Kyla Barkin and Aaron Selissen** (commissioned by Dawn Lille)